icpac-igad/ibf-thresholds-triggers/README.md

 ## AA triggers selection using forecast verification

-The notesbooks and script needed to be run one after another.
+The following Jupyter notebooks and Python scripts need to be executed

-1. Notebook `src/01-input-spi-seas51`, methods for processing SEAS51 and
+sequentially:

-   calculate SPI
+1. **Notebook** `src/01-input-spi-seas51`: Contains methods for processing SEAS51 data and calculating the Standardized Precipitation Index (SPI).

-2. Notebook `src/02-input-spi-chrips`, methods for processing CHRIPS and calcualte SPI
+2. **Notebook** `src/02-input-spi-chrips`: Contains methods for processing CHIRPS data and calculating SPI.

-3. The python script `src/run_kmj.py`, to do the 2d and 1d forecast
+3. **Python Script** `src/run_kmj.py`: Performs 2D and 1D forecast
-   verification, metrices such as AUROC with bootstrap, subset the triggers and save the triggers and metrices as csv files
+   verification, calculating metrics such as AUROC using bootstrapping.
+It subsets and saves trigger data and metrics as CSV files.

-4. The python script `src/run_map.py`, to do the stamp plot map of SPI in forecast ensemble members, CHIRPS observations and threshold exceedance emprical probablity from netcdf files
+4. **Python Script** `src/run_map.py`: Generates stamp plot maps of SPI for forecast ensemble members, CHIRPS observations, and threshold exceedance empirical probabilities from NetCDF files.

-5. The python script `src/run_bar.py`.
-This has to be run after manually selecting the trigger values from the csv file in step 3.
-This script makes bar plots of selected triggers with comparision of 1d analysis comparing observation and forecast.
+5. **Python Script** `src/run_bar.py`: After manually selecting trigger values from the CSV file in step 3, this script creates bar plots of selected triggers, comparing 1D analyses of observations and forecasts.

-6. The python script `src/run_heatmap.py`.
-This makes decised triggers reflecting it with FAR and HR in heatmap format.
+6. **Python Script** `src/run_heatmap.py`: Generates a heatmap of decisive triggers, displaying False Alarm Rate (FAR) and Hit Rate (HR).

-7. The python script `src/run_latex_table.py`.
-Which makes latex longtable to be used with the report on analysis.
-Which shows the list of trigger values having AUROC score >0.5 and manually selected triggers marked in the table.
+7. **Python Script** `src/run_latex_table.py`: Creates a LaTeX longtable for inclusion in the analysis report, listing trigger values with AUROC scores greater than 0.5 and highlighting manually selected triggers.

-Using the latex tempalte in doc/ the report can be compiled.
+To compile the report, use the LaTeX template provided in the `doc/` folder.